cvdlab-projects/webdicom/WebDicomTaskDivision.md

 =To DO= Tasks Division

 ## Analysis of algorithms for block decomposition of images
-bla

-- Roberta Romano half of implementation
-- Valerio Cestarelli half of implementation

 We thought to take an algorithm for images' decomposition and apply it to a dicom object.
 We could extrapolate the image from dicom object, segment it, and return a new dicom object with segmented image.

 To reach this scope we thought to use open.cv module in C++, or reimplement an algorithm in C++ or Java.
 (What's the better?)

+Tasks Division:
+- Roberta Romano, half of implementation
+- Valerio Cestarelli, half of implementation

 - - -